-• Defining the object schema language independant.
+• Defining the object schema language independantly from the programming language.
 In the very early stages of O2DBI, the schema was defined by an XML document.
 This was dropped in order to concentrate on the real function of O2DBI, and not to be distracted by the parser.
 Once the syntax for the object schema has settled, describing it in XML again will be an easy transition.